-Laurie Sumiye is an environmental artist and storyteller whose work about Hawaiian endangered species explores the interconnectedness of place, humans and nature.
-Her cross-disciplinary practice spans video, animation, drawing, painting, installation and immersive media.
-She has exhibited her art in New York, Los Angeles, Hawai‘i and internationally, in the UK, South Africa and Brazil, and screened her award-winning films at DOCNYC, BAMcinemaFest and PS1MoMA.
-She was selected for documentary film fellowships with Sundance Institute, Firelight Media & UnionDocs Center for Documentary Arts.
-Laurie was awarded residencies with Digital Artist Studios (Belfast, N. Ireland), Sacatar Institute (Bahia, Brazil), Artfunkl (Manchester, UK) and BoxJelly/Fishcake (Honolulu).
-Laurie has an MFA in Integrated Media Arts from CUNY Hunter College, BA in Art & BS in Communications from Bradley University, and studied art at Istituto Lorenzo de’ Medici in Florence and Pratt Institute in New York.
-She formerly worked as an art director and interactive designer for clients such as Disney, Best Buy and MercyCorps for over 15 years in San Francisco, Los Angeles, and New York.
-Laurie returned to Hawaiʻi, where she was born and raised, to work on her first feature documentary.
-A PARADISE LOST is a hybrid animated documentary about the first animal who sued to save kind from extinction.The project was awarded research and production funding from Pacific Islanders in Communications and Firelight Media.
-She lives and works in Mililani, Hawai‘i.
+Laurie Sumiye is a Japanese-American contemporary artist, animator and filmmaker known for her projects about the endangered species of Hawaiʻi.
+She explores relationships between place, humans and nature through her interdisciplinary practice, spanning animation, drawing, immersive media, installation, film, painting, and sculpture.
+She has exhibited her artwork in New York, Los Angeles, Hawai‘i and internationally, in the UK, South Africa and Brazil.
+Laurie has screened her award-winning films at DOC NYC, BAMcinemaFest and PS1 MoMA.
+She was selected for film fellowships with Sundance Institute/Women in Film, Firelight Media, Jackson Wild and UnionDocs Center for Documentary Arts.
+Laurie was selected as an Artist-in-Residence at Blue Mountain Center (NY) recipient of their 2021 Harriet Barlow Commons Residency Award, Digital Artist Studios (N. Ireland), Sacatar Institute (Brazil), Artfunkl (UK) and Bishop Museum (Hawai‘i).
+Laurie has an MFA in Integrated Media Arts from CUNY Hunter College, BA in Art & BS in Communications from Bradley University, and studied fine art at Istituto Lorenzo de’ Medici in Florence and Pratt Institute in New York.
+Laurie served as Assistant Professor of Film at the University of Hawai‘i-West Oahu.
+In 2014, Laurie returned to Hawai‘i, where she was born and raised, to work on her first feature documentary.
+A PARADISE LOST is a hybrid animated documentary about the Palila v.
+Hawai‘i, first animal that won a lawsuit to prevent its extinction.The film was awarded funding from Pacific Islanders in Communications and Firelight Media.
+She lives and works in Long Beach, CA and Mililani, Hawai‘i.